A Statistician's Overview of Physics-Informed Neural Networks for Spatio-Temporal Data: Bayesian Hierarchical Model PINNs (BHM-PINNs)

 \subsection{Parameter Models}

-Depending on the models selected in the data and process stages, one can have a variety of parameters that require prior distributions, e.g., $[\bm{\beta}_t | \bm{\theta}_{\beta}][\bm{\theta}_w][\bm{\theta}_{\nu}][\bm{\theta}_{\delta}], etc. $ In most cases, the parameters closer to the data and process should have informative priors, either because one has scientific knowledge (e.g., a diffusion parameter should change with space and/or time) or because they might be weakly identified and require empirical Bayes or meta-learning priors (e.g., as in the case of PINNs).
-Typically, we require regularization for these priors as there are likely to be quite a lot of them, or as mentioned in the context of physical-statistical models, we might have mechanistic information for processes (e.g., parameters must obey a turbulent scaling relationship as in \citet[][]{wikle2001spatiotemporal}).
+Depending on the models selected in the data and process stages, one can have a variety of parameters that require prior distributions, e.g., $[\bm{\beta}_t | \bm{\theta}_{\beta}][\bm{\theta}_w][\bm{\theta}_{\delta}]$, etc. Typically, we require regularization for these parameters as there are likely to be quite a lot of them, or as mentioned in the context of physical-statistical models, we might have mechanistic information for processes (e.g., parameters must obey a turbulent scaling relationship as in \citet[][]{wikle2001spatiotemporal}).
+In general, many of the prior specifications that have been used for mechanistically motivated BHM models (for some examples, see \cite{wikle2003hierarchical, pagendam2014assimilating, zammit2014resolving}) carry over to BHM-PINNs because the BHM-PINN takes the same form at the parameter level.
+In the B-PINN context, \cite{HBPINN} consider a hierarchical structure on parameters for a gear-grinding physics model in which correlation is allowed between parameters (we note, however, that this hierarchical framework is solely for the parameters of the physics model, distinct from the BHM-PINN approach).

 Deep BHMs as described here have multiple hyperparameters.
-These correspond to specifications of the parameters for the priors in the previous stages as well as model architecture (e.g., number of hidden units, levels, etc.) in the case of NN process models.
-Although in some cases these can be given vague proper prior distributions, they are typically fixed (i.e., point mass priors) and the sensitivity to the choice is examined.
-These choices are very problem specific.
+These correspond to specifications of the parameters for the priors in the previous stages as well as model architecture (e.g., number of hidden units, levels, etc.) in the case of B-PINNs.
+Depending on the application, these hyperparameters can be given vague proper prior distributions or are fixed (i.e., point mass priors) and the sensitivity to the choice is examined.